dmachard/dmachard.github.io/content/posts/0051-dnsdist-blocklist-domains.md

 ---
-title: "PowerDNS DNSdist: block or unblock domain in dynamic way (DNS notify)"
+title: "PowerDNS DNSdist: temporarily block domains with DNS notify"
 date: 2023-08-12T00:00:00+01:00
 draft: false
-tags: ['powerdns', 'dnsdist', 'dns', 'security', 'blacklist']
+tags: ['powerdns', 'dnsdist', 'dns', 'security', 'blocklist']
 ---

-A DNSdist configuration example to block or unblock domains in a dynamic way with DNS notify.
+A DNSdist configuration example to block or unblock domains temporarily and in a dynamic way with DNS notify.
+This example is volatible, a restart of the dnsdist will erase the blocklist.
+If you want to keep the blocklist even after restart, you can refer to the post [blackhole/spoofing domains with external files](https://github.com/dmachard/lua-dnsdist-config-examples/security_blackhole_domains.lua)

 ## DNSdist configuration